truecharts/public/docs/common/values/environment_variable.md

   - utility
 ```

+---
+---

 ## Key: injectFixedEnvs

+Info:

 - Type: `boolean`
 - Default: `true`
 - Helm Template: ❌

+Can be defined in:

+- `.Values`.injectFixedEnvs
+- `.Values.additionalContainers`.injectFixedEnvs
+- `.Values.initContainers`.injectFixedEnvs
+- `.Values.installContainers`.injectFixedEnvs
+- `.Values.upgradeContainers`.injectFixedEnvs
+- `.Values.systemContainers`.injectFixedEnvs
+- `.Values.jobs.[job-name].podSpec.containers.[container-name]`.injectFixedEnvs

-Injects environment variables to the container, based on conditions
+If **enabled**, injects environment variables to the container.
+> If not defined, it will use the `.Values.global.defaults.injectFixedEnvs`

 `TZ`:
 > Applied always.
 No conditions.